Static segment

 module.exports = nextConfig;

-The only thing you need to the segment is to return generateStaticAPI
+The only thing you need to do is to implement generateStaticParams

 // ...